Installing NuGet client tools

 - The Visual Studio 2017 installer includes the NuGet Package Manager with any workload that employs .NET.
 To install separately, or to verify that the Package Manager is installed, run the Visual Studio 2017 installer and check the option under Individual Components > Code tools > NuGet package manager.

 - The Package Manager UI and Console are unique to Visual Studio on Windows.
-They are not available on Visual Studio for Mac at present.
+They are not presently available on Visual Studio for Mac.

 - Visual Studio does not automatically include the